 January 15th is Martin Luther King Jr. Day, a United States federal holiday that honors MLK’s birthday and the amazing accomplishments he achieved for racial equality in his lifetime.

 Have fun designing your email using images and quotes from MLK, but make sure you’re not using anything with a copyright.
+Running a special holiday sale is another popular idea for this day.
+Try out this Martin Luther King Jr. Day sale email template by EngageBay.

-3. Spread Awareness (and Donations) for National Blood Donor Month
+3. Spread awareness (and donations) for National Blood Donor Month

 January is National Blood Donor Month, a great cause.
 According to the American Red Cross Blood Services, the need for platelets or blood in the United States is once every two seconds, with up to 29,000 red blood cell units required.